LinkedInLearning/css-enhancing-interfaces-with-animation-2863048/README.md

 # COURSENAME
-This is the repository for the LinkedIn Learning course `[COURSENAME]`.
+This is the repository for the LinkedIn Learning course CSS: Enhancing Interfaces with Animation
+with: Christina Gorton.
 The full course is available from [LinkedIn Learning](https://linkedin.com/learning/).

 [![COURSENAME](COURSEIMAGE)](LICOURSEURL)